Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - The Unheard Story.
 Inspire the Korean film Parasite!
 Spolier in end.
 The poor protagonist breaking point bla bla bla.
 Looks like it's the poor guy blamed for the death of the rich.
 But you already saw right who should be blamed right, in my opinion? the rich guy along many, should be taken a look at.
 - Luke Ken Doom?! yeah.
 If 3D Realm harrassed you, go to here! bring BUILD magicness here!
 - complen the Ken Silverman licenses of BUILD engine where source ports out there are constricted
+- The Cauterizer.
+Sunat Laser but giant sized, a sword.
+Actually, it's not laser (yeah impossible & if so, too complex).
+It's just a red hot wire 1200 C. So hot, upon cutting also cauterize the area instantly, canceling the bleeding right ahead.

 ## sdjfjkhadjikfghkjlaerhjklfhaljkeshfjklaes